Crotalus oreganus abyssus: Habitat

 The snake is found in a variety of habitats, including grassland, Great Basin Desert scrubland, bottoms in the Grand Canyon, talus and cliff slopes, rolling hills and bajadas in pinion-juniper woodland, and pine forests.

 Behavior

 It is primarily diurnal but can be active around the clock when conditions are favorable.
-The cryptic coloration and calm demeanor of this subspecies often allows it to escape detection from passersby.
+The cryptic coloration and calm demeanor of this subspecies often allows it to escape detection from passers-by.

 Feeding

-It feeds on squirrels, mice, lizards, and birds.
+It feeds on mice, lizards, and birds.
+Like other pit vipers, the Grand Canyon Rattlesnake has heat-sensitive pits that identify body heat of animals to help with hunting.
+Rock squirrels, which are common in the Grand Canyon area, evade the snake through a process called "mobbing," where the squirrel will attack the snake by kicking dirt and rocks and rapidly waving their tails to heat the air around them, causing the snake to believe there is a larger mammal coming to attack.

 Taxonomy notes

-Some researchers list this taxon as elevated to a full species as (Crotalus abyssus), or as a subspecies of the Great Basin Rattlesnake (Crotalus lutosus) as (Crotalus lutosus abyssus), in the Annotated Checklist of the Rattlesnakes (Second Edition), published in The Biology of Rattlesnakes II 2017.
+Some researchers list this taxon as elevated to a full species as (Crotalus abyssus), or as a subspecies of the Great Basin Rattlesnake (Crotalus lutosus) as Crotalus lutosus abyssus, in the Annotated Checklist of the Rattlesnakes (Second Edition), published in The Biology of Rattlesnakes II 2017.